GEWONN/trust-network-guidelines-v02/docs/analysis.md

 - For a tutorial regarding the random effect specification, see [Bates et al. (2018)](https://doi.org/10.48550/arXiv.1506.04967)
 - Use theoretical knowledge about the different predictors to decide whether the effect of continuous variables should be linear or not (e.g., see [Kliegl et al., 2006](https://doi.org/10.1037/0096-3445.135.1.12))
 - emmeans analysis (e.g., see [Documentation HERE](https://rvlenth.github.io/emmeans/index.html)) is an option for pairwise comparison of the levels of a fixed effect (or interaction) from a (g)lmer model
-- Central to this approach is a repeated measures design.
+- Central to this approach is a repeated measures design (i.e., multiple participants responding to the same items).

 *Important*: The standards in the field are ever changing, so it is every researcher's responsibility to stay as up to date as possible.